-The Connecticut River Walk and Bikeway is currently 3.7 miles long as it runs south from the Chicopee town line to the South End Bridge.
-Unique features of the trail include its path alongside an active train line, making it a "rail-with-trail," and its passing in close proximity to the Naismith Memorial Basketball Hall of Fame.
+The Connecticut River Walk and Bikeway, which will one day run 21 miles along the river, currently has two open segments.
+The longest stretches 3.7 miles from the Chicopee town line to the South End Bridge in Springfield.
+Unique features of this segment of the trail include its path alongside an active train line and its passing in close proximity to the Naismith Memorial Basketball Hall of Fame.

 Parking and Trail Access